#[versioned]

 #[automatically_derived]

 attribute indicates that the following piece of code is automatically generated by a macro instead of being handwritten by a developer.
-This information is used by cargo and rustc. - For each declared version, a new module containing the container is
+This information is used by cargo and rustc. - For each declared version, a new module containing the containers is

 generated.
 This enables you to reference the container by versions via